campjacob/campjacob.github.io/_posts/2020-05-03-cooperative-transformation-youtube-video.md

   video:
     id: nQ2NFbhkn9c
     provider: youtube
-excerpt: "A creative encourage people through these difficult times"
+excerpt: "A creative encouragement for people to be cooperative through these difficult times"
 ---

 I created this video, [Cooperative Transformation](https://youtu.be/nQ2NFbhkn9c) as a part of my class at [CIIS TSD](https://www.ciis.edu/academics/graduate-programs/transformative-studies)'s [Creativity and Personal Transformation](https://www.ciis.edu/academics/course-descriptions/creativity-and-personal-transformation) course.
 The class has been a wonderful experience to have taken this semester.
 Not only have I been able to learn more about creativity, myself, and transformation, but it has been personally useful to me as we are going through all of the stuff regarding this pandemic.